seriouslysean/transcript-recombobulator/docs/README.md

 ### `--dedupe`

-The `--dedupe` option is a boolean flag that, when enabled, removes consecutive duplicate content from the parsed VTT files.
+The `--dedupe` option specifies the deduplication strategy to be used when processing VTT files.
+It accepts the following values:

+- `"false"`: No deduplication is performed.
+All content is included as-is.
+- `"consecutive"`: Removes consecutive duplicate content.
 This is useful for cleaning up transcripts where the same message might be repeated multiple times in a row.
+- `"unique"`: Ensures only the first occurrence of each unique message is included.
+This is useful for eliminating repeated content that may occur due to AI hallucinations.

 ### `--skip-filter`